gajeshbhat/auto-workspace/README.md

 Notes
  1. Currently only supports Ubuntu 24.04 LTS
- 2. macOS and Windows support planned for future releases
- 3. Some tasks require user interaction for license agreements
- 4. System reboot may be required after installation
+ 2. System reboot may be required after installation

 ### Post-Installation